ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0004-when-to-persist-store-changes/index.md

 many business applications.
 It simplifies application logic and reduces the number of failure modes.

-Until disproven by business requirements, we save outside handlers.
-If for some reason, we need to save inside a handler, we can pass in the `AppEnv`'s commit function as a dependency similar to other dependencies (see `IntegrationTests.fs` for an example).

 ## Consequences

-Keeping saving to store outside any handler makes for a more robust and flexible approach.
+We save outside handlers for the flexibility and persistence ignorance.

 ## See also